This is part 1 of a five-part series to help you develop the sales coaching approach that’s guaranteed to make you an unstoppable sales leader!

 - Commit to Being Relevant to the Entire Team.

-- Understand your rep’s goals and work backwards.
+- Understand your rep’s goals and work backward.

 Following these 4 steps will improve your ability to help others succeed.